-The Sisters of Mary of the Presentation is a Roman Catholic order founded in 1828.
+The Sisters of Mary of the Presentation is a Roman Catholic Religious Congregation founded in 1828.
 The Sisters have built and staffed schools, hospitals, and missions on three continents.
-The heart of the order is a life of prayer and devotion to God.
+The heart of the Congregation is a life of prayer and devotion to God.

 V O W S